 Staff /Volunteer Listing

 Marina received her BFA degree in sculpture from Florida Atlantic University and a MS degree in Education from Florida International University.
 She also attended Rutgers University and University of Miami for both graduate and undergraduate studies.
 In 1983 she traveled to Soviet Russia on a tour of Art and Architecture with the University of Virginia.
-Because of a scholarship award Marina, worked in the Doctoral Program at FIU’s Educational Leadership and Policy Studies.
+Due to a scholarship award, Marina worked in the Doctoral Program at FIU’s Educational Leadership and Policy Studies.

-Over the years, Marina has done extensive fundraising, including capital campaign, direct mail, membership drives, auctions and many special events.
+Over the years, Marina has done extensive fundraising, including capital campaigns, direct mail campaigns, membership drives, auctions and many special events.
 She teaches regularly and administers the Florida Certificate in Nonprofit Management including hiring faculty, developing curriculum and Florida Nonprofits’ current expansion efforts.

-Marina lives in Fort Lauderdale, her late husband is Russ Marchner, Executive Director Emeritus of the Miami-Dade County League of Cities, Inc. She has two grown children and 2.5 grandchildren.
+Marina lives in Fort Lauderdale, her late husband is Russ Marchner, Executive Director Emeritus of the Miami-Dade County League of Cities, Inc. She has two grown children and three grandchildren.

 Cornelia Dozier, Grants Development